rafaelcichocki/psychic-ocoto-lamp/README.md

 # Interviewing Tool Feedback
 * Look at task, and then time is already running?
 What if I want to work on it at a later point in time?
 * What are criteria for success?
 How much am I expected to achieve?

+Huge project definition but usable if:
+* tell beforehand that project will be greenfield so that candidate can prep favourite stack and boilerplate
+* tell what to focus on (styling, state, reusable components, services, tests, ...)
+* tell that project is incompletable - just choose 1 feature from it and try to do it as fully as possible in 4h?

 # Nextjs boilerplate